youssefelghamour/sorting_algorithms/README.md

 # 0x1B.
 C - Sorting algorithms & Big O

-This project is meant to be done by groups of two students and involves sorting algorithms and Big O Notation.
+This repository contains the collaborative work of a group project undertaken by two students, Mahmoud Hammam and Youssef El Ghamour, as part of the ALX Software Engineering program.
+The project focuses on implementing various sorting algorithms and understanding their time complexities, emphasizing hands-on learning and practical application of the concepts taught in the program.

 ## Objectives
-- Implement different sorting algorithms
+- Implementing different sorting algorithms
-- Understand Big O notation and evaluate the time complexity of an algorithm
+- Understanding Big O notation and evaluating the time complexity of an algorithm
-- Select the best sorting algorithm for a given input
+- Selecting the best sorting algorithm for a given input
-- Recognize stable sorting algorithms
+- Recognizing stable sorting algorithms

 ## Files
 All programs are written in C: